8 Signs You’re Not Drinking Enough Water

 The cartilage and spinal discs that protect joints are made up of 80% water.

-Because of this, your daily water intake is indispensable for avoiding bone friction and joint injury.
+That being said, your daily water intake is indispensable for avoiding bone friction and joint injury.

 When your body is hydrated, your joints are kept lubricated and ready to handle the impact everyday movements have on them.